Foti Kllogjeri

 IWS India Plein Air Festival, New Delhi, India, 2023

-IWS Varna International Watercolor Triennale, Bulgaria, 2022
+IWS Varna International Watercolor Triennale, Bulgaria 2022

 4th International Competition and Exhibition of IWS Indonesia, National Gallery of Indonesia, Jakarta, 2022

-7th International Lushan Watercolor Festival, China, 2022
+7th Lushan International Watercolor Festival, China, 2022

 IWS Varna International Watercolor Triennale, Bulgaria, 2019